JonathRocha/fullcycle-challange-docker-go/README.md

-# Challange FullCycle Docker Go
+# Challenge FullCycle Docker Go

 Use the following command to run: